The Secret Life of Pets 2 (soundtrack): Background

 Alexandre Desplat was hired for the sequel in August 2018.
 Director Chris Renaud spoke about the film's music, saying "From a scoring point of view, it was a very interesting challenge compared to the first film.
 In the first film, we were really talking about a jazz-infused, big band, New York, Mancini themed score."
 The second film had several themes, including haunted house, circus scene, countryside and superhero themes, Renaud felt the score as the biggest challenging and went on to say that "There's a lot of different ideas that had to come together musically, but again, not leave the movie or the score feeling disjointed."

-In addition to the score, the album features two cover songs from the 1970s: Bill Withers' "Lovely Day", produced by LunchMoney Lewis and performed by Aminé, and Paul Simon's "Me and Julio Down by the Schoolyard" produced by Jack Antonoff.
+In addition to the score, the album features two cover songs from the 1970s, as well a hip hop song: Bill Withers' "Lovely Day", performed by LunchMoney Lewis featuring Aminé, Paul Simon's "Me and Julio Down by the Schoolyard" produced and performed by Jack Antonoff, and Desiigner's "Panda", performed by Kevin Hart.
 Critic Mark Kennedy opined that the song is a callback to the "original song's appearance in the first film".

+Kaela Kimura supplies the theme song for the Japanese release, titled "BREAKER," which is centred around the theme of "breaking out of your shell to try new things."